 Causes Of Omphalitis

-Umbilical cord infection can be caused by anaerobic and aerobic bacteria (2).
+Umbilical cord infection can be caused by anaerobic and aerobic bacteriaiXA type of bacteria that requires oxygen to grow and survive.
+(2).
 An umbilical stump is a wound where the tissue undergoes devitalization (necrosis), making it a suitable medium for bacterial growth.
 Bacteria from the skin can invade the stump and cause omphalitis (3).

 Group B streptococci, S.aureus, Klebsiella, and E.coli are common microorganisms causing umbilical cord infections.
 Umbilical stumps can also get contaminated with C.tetani, especially in the first three days of life.

-Sometimes, omphalitis can be the initial presentation of neutrophil disorders such as congenital neutropenia and neonatal alloimmune neutropenia in babies.
+Sometimes, omphalitis can be the initial presentation of neutrophiliXA type of white blood cell produced in the bone marrow that is essential for the immunity. disorders such as congenital neutropeniaiXA birth disorder characterized by insufficient levels of neutrophils required for immunity. and neonatal alloimmune neutropeniaiXA lethal disorder where maternal antibodies attack the fetus’ neutrophil cells. in babies.
 In such cases, neonates may also develop sepsis, meningitis, pneumonia, and cutaneous infections along with omphalitis.

 Risk Factors For Omphalitis In Babies

 The following factors may increase the risk for umbilical cord infection in babies (4).